rcardin/http4s-tutorial/README.md

 When it's up, the server listens to incoming requests on a port.
 If the server stops, it must release the port and close any other resource it's using.
 This is exactly the definition of the [`Resource`](https://typelevel.org/cats-effect/docs/2.x/datatypes/resource) type from the Cats Effect library.
+Hence, we can think about `Resource`s as the `AutoCloseable` type in Java type.

 So, we can use the builder to create a `Resource`:

 ```scala
 object Main extends IOApp {